 For those who are new to counselling or who have some questions about it I offer a free initial 30 minute consultation (with no obligation to proceed further) on request.

-This will be carried out by telephone at the moment.
+This will be carried out by telephone or on-line at the moment.

 For the duration of this Coronavirus epidemic I will only be taking sessions via telephone or on-line.
 Please email me for availability details.